daminipurohit/ReactApp/README.md

 # ReactApp
-A react app that logs in user and performs some tasks based on user inputs
+A react app from scratch